Inequivalent contact structures on Boothby-Wang 5-manifolds: Contact homology

-We are interested in the algebra $\mathfrak{A}(X,M)$ because of the following result, described in \cite{EGH}, Proposition 2.9.1: \begin{thm} For a Boothby-Wang fibration $X\rightarrow M$ as above, the Morse-Bott contact homology $H_*^{cont}(X,\xi)$ specialized\footnote{Note that contact homology is actually a family of algebras which can be specialized at any $t\in H^*(X;\mathbb{R})$.} at $t=0$ is isomorphic to $\mathfrak{A}(X,M)$. \end{thm} If two Boothby-Wang contact structures $\xi$ and $\xi'$ on $X$ are equivalent, then their contact homologies are isomorphic.
-We now make the following assumptions: \begin{enumerate} \item The simply-connected 5-manifold $X$ can be realized as the Boothby-Wang total space over another closed, simply-connected, symplectic 4-manifold $(M',\omega')$ where $\omega'$ represents an integral and indivisible class.
+We are interested in the algebra $\mathfrak{A}(X,M)$ because of the following result, described in \cite[Proposition 2.9.1]{EGH}: \begin{thm} For a Boothby-Wang fibration $X\rightarrow M$ as above, the Morse-Bott contact homology $H_*^{cont}(X,\xi)$ specialized at $t=0$ is isomorphic to $\mathfrak{A}(X,M)$. \end{thm} If two Boothby-Wang contact structures $\xi$ and $\xi'$ on $X$ are equivalent, then their contact homologies are isomorphic.
+We now make the following assumptions: \begin{enumerate} \item The simply-connected 5-manifold $X$ can be realized as the Boothby-Wang total space over another closed simply-connected symplectic 4-manifold $(M',\omega')$, where $\omega'$ represents an integral and indivisible class.
 This implies in particular that $b_2(M')=b_2(M)$ and both are equal to $a-1$.
-Denote the canonical class of $(M',\omega')$ by $K'$ and its divisibility by $d(K')$ \item We assume that $\xi$ and $\xi'$ are contact structures on the same level, hence $d(\xi')=d(\xi)=:d$ and both are equivalent as almost contact structures. \item Let $\mathfrak{A}(X,M')$ denote the associated algebra over $\mathfrak{L}(X)$, generated by variables $\{q'_{l,j}\}$, with $l\in\mathbb{N}, 0\leq j\leq a$.
+Denote the canonical class of $(M',\omega')$ by $K'$ and its divisibility by $d(K')$ \item We assume that $\xi$ and $\xi'$ are contact structures on the same level and therefore both are equivalent as almost contact structures.
+We set $d=d(\xi')=d(\xi)$. \item Let $\mathfrak{A}(X,M')$ denote the associated algebra over $\mathfrak{L}(X)$, generated by variables $\{q'_{l,j}\}$, with $l\in\mathbb{N}, 0\leq j\leq a$.
 We set $\Delta'=c_1(A_0')$ for a class $A_0'$ with $\omega'(A_0')=1$. \end{enumerate} The following is the main theorem in this section: \begin{thm} The algebras $\mathfrak{A}(X,M)$ and $\mathfrak{A}(X,M')$ are isomorphic over $\mathfrak{L}(X)$ if and only if one of the following three conditions is satisfied: \begin{itemize} \item $d\geq 1$ and both $d(K),d(K')\leq 3$ \item $d=0$ and $d(K)=d(K')$ \item $d\geq 4$ and $d(K)=d(K')\geq 4$. \end{itemize} \end{thm} This shows that the isomorphism type of the contact homology for Boothby-Wang contact structures on the same level is strongly related to the divisibility of the canonical class of the symplectic structure.
+The proof of this theorem is done in several steps.